 Often, I hear the question, “Does ____ industry have opportunities right now?”
 And, while I don’t say it, I want to answer: “Who cares?”
 Is this the deciding factor on where you will take your career— what’s available now?
 Sounds

 In my conversations with young engineers, one question prevails over the rest: “I’ve filled out hundreds of online applications, and I have only gotten a few responses.
 How do I land my first engineering job?”
 It’s too common.
 Young engineers

-Why did Edison continue to go on after 1,000 failures?
-Why did Ford pursue his idea of a motorized car while everybody else was satisfied with horse-drawn carriages?
-What led Leonardo Di Vinci to become the biggest visionary of all
+What makes a great engineer?
+Why did Edison go on after 1,000 failures?
+Similarly, why did Ford pursue his idea of a motorized car while everyone was satisfied with horse-drawn carriages?
+What led Leonardo Di Vinci to become the biggest

 They spend a tons of time figuring out how to do something the “easiest” way.
 Smart engineers are lazy.
 That’s why they automate.
 When we are lazy, we look to do things in the most efficient way possible, so we

 Future Skills Outlook 2022 Declining 1.
 Manual dexterity, endurance and precision 2.
 Memory, verbal, auditory and spatial abilities 3.
 Management Of financial, material resources 4.
 Technology installation and maintenance 5.
 Reading, writing, math and active listening 6.
 Management Of personnel